 (WASHINGTON, D.C.) — While the District of Columbia is making some progress in reforming its long-troubled child welfare system, it is still falling short in a number of critical areas, according to a progress report released today by an independent court monitor.

-The report, an update on court-ordered reforms that were spurred by the national advocacy organization Children’s Rights, covers the second half of 2011.
+, an update on court-ordered reforms that were spurred by the national advocacy organization Children’s Rights, covers the second half of 2011.
 During that period, the District’s Child and Family Services Agency (CFSA) made progress, most notably on the following measures:

 - Training new social workers.
 Standards required that 90 percent of newly hired direct service staff receive 80 hours of pre-service training.
 The monitor reports that 94 percent of staff completed that training during the period under review.